-They will know how to get new clients, where to find them and how to retain them.
-Training this a good salesperson on insurance will make a great professional in no time.
+They will know how to get new clients, where to find them, and how to retain them.
+Training a good salesperson on insurance will make a great professional in no time.

 Test Personality, Positivity, and Attitude

-Plus, it is good to hire talent that will fit in with your existing culture and staff.
+Plus, it is good to hire the best candidates that will fit in with your existing culture and staff.